 3. Go to an Italian Meetup

 Meetups are always a good idea, not only because they give you some real speaking practice, but they’re also very fun.
 Basically, you go to a very informal meeting, maybe at a bar or a coffee house, and you meet new people who are just as interested in the Italian language.

 Native speakers are always attending these meetings and that’s your chance to learn some new vocabulary!

 Before going to a meetup, it’s always a good idea to prepare a little.
 For example, write down a couple of things you’d like to ask a native Italian, things that you just weren’t able to find the answer to on the internet.

-Or if you’re working on a language program, like the Italian program from FluentU or the Italian Language Tutorial from ielanguages.com, put what you’re learning into practice or ask clarifying questions.
+Or if you’re working with a language learning program, put what you’re learning into practice or ask clarifying questions.
 Take advantage of this opportunity!

 So, what are you waiting for?
 Don’t miss the chance to learn or practice new words, and sign up for an Italian meetup!

 4. Describe Everything You See in Italian